 The Doctor of Audiology (Au.D.) program at James Madison University is a four-year post-baccalaureate program offered in our picturesque campus in the Shenandoah Valley.
-The Audiology program is currently ranked 17th in the nation by U.S. News and World reports.
+The Audiology program is currently ranked 20th in the nation by U.S. News and World Report.
 Our program emphasizes well-rounded and rigorous education that emphasizes clinical training as well as research.

-- Attractive funding offered to most Au.D. students in the form of graduate assistantships
+- Attractive funding offered to Au.D. students in the form of graduate assistantships (tuition waiver + stipend)

 - World class faculty, state of the art building with new clinic and research laboratories

 - Assistance with fourth year clinical placement

 - Option to transition into an AuD/PhD program

 Applicants are required to complete application through CSDCAS and a supplemental application through JMU's graduate school.
 Your application will not be considered unless both applications are complete and application fees paid.

 GRE requirements: Be sure to use GRE DI code 1043

 Completed applications will be reviewed immediately after the submission deadline (Jan 15).
 A short list of approximately 30 applicants will be invited for online interviews.
 These interviews are typically scheduled on Fridays in February and early March.